When Is A Settlement Agreement With An Insurance Company Final?

 Speak with a Florida Personal Injury Attorney Today

 Just because accident claims are usually resolved through settlement, that does not mean you should not work with a qualified Boca Raton auto accident lawyer to obtain the best resolution possible.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.